Graham Jarvis (motorcyclist)

-Graham Jarvis (born 21 April 1975) in Ripon, North Yorkshire is an Extreme Enduro rider.
+Graham Jarvis (born 21 April 1975) is a British former professional enduro and trials competitor.

 His achievements include winning the Scottish Six Days Trial four times and the Scott Trial nine times, more times than any competitor in the event's history.
-He has been the British Trials Champion five times.
+He has been the British Trials Champion five times, and the British Enduro champion five times.

 More recently he has continued on to success within the Extreme Enduro segment placing prominently in several high-profile events.
-He has been the winner of Red Bull Romaniacs seven times, the Erzberg Rodeo Red Bull Hare Scramble five times, the Red Bull Sea to Sky six times, and the Winner Hells Gate five times.
+He has been the winner of Red Bull Romaniacs seven times, the Erzberg Rodeo Red Bull Hare Scramble five times, the Red Bull Sea to Sky six times, Hells Gate five times, and Roof of Africa four times.